vicenteherrera/kubernetes_tutorial/doc/02_setup_az_sp.md

 ### Create a Service Principal with the command line

 A Service Principal is like a new user that we create to grant permissions to only do what we need it to do.
 That way we are not using our user with owner role.

+AKS needs a service principal to be able to create virtual machines for the Kubernetes cluster infrastructure.

+//TODO: Create the Service Principal using Terraform, see https://medium.com/@kari.marttila/creating-azure-kubernetes-service-aks-the-right-way-9b18c665a6fa

-To create a new Service Principal, use the following command, replacing 'XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX' with your account id shown in the previous command's outputs.
+To create a new Service Principal named ServPrincipalAKS, use the following command, replacing 'XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX' with your account id shown in the previous command's outputs.

 ```
 $ az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX" --name ServPrincipalAKS